 Muskellunge have been stocked as a trophy fish since 1983.
-However, the stocking rate (one fish per acre) is low due to limited habitat but some muskies have grown to between 30 and 40 pounds.
-In 1998, one muskie was caught weighing 38 pounds and two over 30 pounds were caught in 2002 which allowed Western Brach to rank 8th in Virgina for muskie citations.
+However, the stocking rate (one fish per acre) is low due to limited habitat but some muskies have survived and grown to between 30 and 40 pounds.
+In 1998, one muskie was caught weighing 38 pounds and two over 30 pounds were caught in 2002 which allowed Western Brach to rank 8th in Virgina for muskie citations at that time.